Jesssullivan/MerlinAI-Interpreters/README.md

 -  focusing on codepaths for:
     - generating mel spectrograms
-    - tflite interpreter (cocoa linker is still wonky as of 10/10/2020)
+    - ~~tflite interpreter (cocoa & bazel linker is still wonky as of 10/10/2020)~~
-      - bazel binaries yield identical wonkiness
+        - as of 10/31/2020 nightly cocoapod is fixed apparently

 ```